ColinLi33/ECE148-Final-Project/obstacle_detection/README.md

 - Further test edge cases (i.e. when entire view is blocked by obstacles)
 - Implement a graphic window overlaying steering angle, throttle, and avoidance state
+  - We were unsuccessful in resolving a conflict between Qt and OpenCV; A second visualization was interrupting the main ROS2 event loop.